$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Aren’t we all about saving time?

 Do we like vacuuming?
+Ho hum!
 There are ways to make the chore easier.

 6. Grooming

-Most cats will not require this, but if you have a long-haired breed, the hair between the toes on the cat’s paws, may need to be trimmed on occasion.
-It can become excessively long and trap litter.
-It should then be done sparingly and with a pair of rounded-end scissors.
+Most cats will not require the following advice, however if you have a long haired breed, the hair between the toes, on the cat’s paws, may need to be trimmed on occasion.
+The hair can become excessively long and trap litter.
+It should then be done sparingly and with a pair of rounded end scissors.

-This is not a practice that is generally advised to help keep scattered litter under control because the tufts are there to cushion and protect the paws from the ground.
+This is not a practice that is generally advised because the tufts are there to cushion and protect the paws from the ground.

 Keeping the cat’s litter box in tip-top shape will ensure that the cat is happy.
 There’s nothing difficult here, just common sense.